Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Experimental Results

+\paragraph{Generalization beyond math.} Although CIB is trained exclusively on math data, its benefits transfer to science, knowledge, and code benchmarks (Table~\ref{tab:res_beyond_math} in Appendix~\ref{app:add_res}).
+On DeepScaleR-1.5B, CIB$_{\beta^-}$ improves accuracy on GPQA Diamond ($+1.9$\%), MMLU-Pro ($+2.2$\%) while matching LiveCodeBench, with token reductions between up to $38.6\%$.
+On DLER-7B, it achieves comparable performance with the baseline while compressing CoT up to $14.6\%$.
+These results indicate that the compression learned by CIB is not specific to mathematical reasoning but generalizes to broader reasoning and knowledge tasks.

+\paragraph{Effect of $\beta$ on the Accuracy–Efficiency Trade-off.} The $\beta$ weight in the \ac{CIB} objective (Equation~\ref{eq:cib_objective_2}) provides fine-grained control over the accuracy--compression trade-off.
+As illustrated in Figure~\ref{fig:side_side_1} (right), sweeping $\beta$ across its range traces a smooth Pareto frontier: lower values prioritize accuracy, while higher values aggressively compress the chain of thought.
+On AIME24, for instance, intermediate $\beta$ settings retain the majority of the baseline accuracy while substantially reducing token count, whereas extreme values reveal a clear knee beyond which further compression degrades reasoning quality.
+This continuous knob allows practitioners to select the operating point that best suits their downstream latency or cost constraints.

-To quantify the trade-off between reasoning performance and computational cost, we define two metrics, namely, \emph{Compression Factor} ($C_f$): $C_f = 1 - \ell_{\text{CIB}}/\ell_{\text{base}}$, measuring the relative reduction in completion length between the base model, $\ell_{\text{base}}$, and our models, $\ell_{\text{CIB}}$, and \emph{Accuracy Ratio ($A_r$):} $A_r = \mathcal{A}_{\text{CIB}}/\mathcal{A}_{\text{base}}$, normalizing performance against the baseline.~\autoref{fig:efficiency_gain} visualizes these metrics across architectures and benchmarks.
-The upper half-plane (``Golden Zone'') represents the ideal outcome: models that are strictly superior to the baseline in both speed ($C_f > 0$) and accuracy ($A_r \geq 1$).
-Models in the bottom-right offer significant speedups for specific low-latency applications where partial accuracy degradation is permissible.
-By filtering for the Golden Zone, we select models that are ``smarter'' and faster, rather than those that simply truncate reasoning.
-When looking at~\autoref{fig:efficiency_gain}, one must keep in mind that gains for each model are normalized to its own baseline.
+\paragraph{Efficiency Gain.} To quantify the trade-off between reasoning performance and computational cost, we define two metrics: the \emph{Compression Factor} $= 1 - \ell_{\text{CIB}}/\ell_{\text{base}}$, measuring the relative reduction in completion length, and the \emph{Accuracy Gain} $= \mathcal{A}_{\text{CIB}}/\mathcal{A}_{\text{base}}$, normalizing performance against the baseline.
+Figure~\ref{fig:side_side_2} (left) visualizes these metrics across architectures and benchmarks.
+The upper half-plane (``Golden Zone'') represents models that are strictly superior in both speed and accuracy, while models in the bottom-right offer significant speedups where partial accuracy degradation is permissible.
+By filtering for the Golden Zone, we select models that are ``smarter'' and faster rather than simply truncated.
+Note that gains for each model are normalized to its own baseline.
+For visual clarity, Figure~\ref{fig:side_side_2} (left) focuses on DLER-1.5B and DeepScaleR across the five math benchmarks and two different prior sizes.